Skip to main content

 In my experience, some clients have found inositol to be a real game-changer.
 But let's be clear: it's not a miracle cure.
 It's more like a potential tool in your mental health toolbox.

 Here's where it gets a bit tricky.
 Everyone's brain chemistry is different, so there's no one-size-fits-all dose.
-Most studies on inositol for
+Most studies on inositol for bipolar disorder have used doses ranging from 12 to 18 grams per day.
+But don't just go popping pills without guidance.
+It's crucial to work with your doctor or a qualified mental health professional to find the right dose for you.

 Frequently Asked Questions